arvindag/Misc-Docs/GoLang.md

 initialized only once.
 The importing of packages, by construction, guarantees that there can be no cyclic initialization dependencies.

-Package initialization—variable initialization and the invocation of init functions—happens in a single goroutine, sequentially, one package at a time.
+Package initialization **variable initialization and the invocation of init functions** happens in a single goroutine, sequentially, one package at a time.
 An init function may launch other goroutines, which can run concurrently with the initialization code.
 However, initialization always sequences the init functions: it will not invoke the next one until the previous one has returned.